tylerecouture/sd72-project-elysium/README.md

 8. Delete history from Chrome and Firefox (so the default login guest has empty history)
 9. Remove the terminal from the bottom bar (it's pinned by default)

-Now need to install this as the default guest home: copy the home drive to: `/etc/guest-default/skel`
+Now need to install this as the default guest home (home drive skeleton that is copied to a the new ephemeral guest user when logging in): copy the home drive to: `/etc/guest-session/skel`

 ## Chrome
 wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb